awsalolita/alireza-bar/docs/EKS/EKS.md

 * add aws add-on for efs to deploy the pods for it
 * dont create CSI driver (for ec2) and create storage class [file](../eks/efs-fargate/)
 ### Restric anonymous
+EC2
-* for csi role give access
+* for the `role` used for the csi driver give access
+* pv and sc with iam mountoption
+EFS
+* for the `podexecutionrol` give access
 * pv and sc with iam mountoption

 ## Fargate EFS